gupta1001/netflix-clone/README.md

 # Netflix-clone

 A Netflix React App with with authentication with Firebase API (Google Auth)

+Functionality of the application
+* Sign-in screen with login/logout with **Google Authentication**
+* Netflix Homescreen with movie information fetched from TMDB API in Real time
+*  Netflix **Payments** with monthly recurring subscriptions
+    * With **Stripe Payment Processor** latest extension
+* Deployed the apllication in GCP using Firebase

 <img width="1512" alt="Screenshot 2022-10-04 at 12 20 28 AM" src="https://user-images.githubusercontent.com/90515961/193656643-d3d1dbfb-6599-4501-ae15-3329b5a471a6.png">

-# Getting Started with Create React App and Redux
+# Getting Started with Netflix App and Redux

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.

 ## Available Scripts
+Install the project dependencies

+### `npm install`

 In the project directory, you can run: